 In this lab, you are going to see how arrays are implemented using the MIPS32 instruction set.
-You may want to use the course MIPS32 reference sheet for this lab.
+You may want to use the course MIPS32 reference sheet or the MIPS “Green Card” for this lab.
+The MPLAB® XC32 Assembler, Linker and Utilities User’s Guide would be the ultimate resource.

 Downloading a starter project

 Download a tar.gz file or a ZIP file containing a compressed MPLAB X project.
-You should be able to expand it from the browser.
+You should be able to extract it from your browser.
 Be sure to store it in your MPLABXProjects directory.

 Using the starter project